curityio/android-haapi-demo-app/README.md

 ## Running the example

-Before running the app, e.g. from Android Studio, at the top of `MainActivity.kt` set properties which apply to your instance of the Curity Identity Server.
+Before running the app, e.g. from Android Studio set properties which apply to your instance of the Curity Identity Server.
+These properties can be found in the `Configuration.kt` file in the `app/src/main/java/com/example/haapidemo` directory.

 ## Resources